K-LITE: Learning Transferable Visual Models with External Knowledge: Experimental Results

 \subsection{Settings}

-\paragraph{Evaluation benchmark.} We evaluate the transferability of the learned representations, by applying the proposed knowledge-augmented models to two computer vision task-level transfer settings, formally defined in~\cite{li2022elevater}:
+\textbf{Evaluation benchmark.} We apply the proposed knowledge-augmented models to two task-level transfer settings defined in \textsc{Elevater} benchmark~\cite{li2022elevater}, which evaluates the transferability of the learned visual representations in the wild.

-\paragraph{Dataset statistics.} The breakdown statistics of downstream 20 IC datasets and 13 OD datasets are reported in Appendix.
 We study our models based on the datasets described in Table~\ref{tab:dataset}.
-Due to the limited computational resources, the pre-training datasets are limited to the large publicly available datasets used in~\cite{yang2022unicl,li2021grounded}.
-This setting is also friendly to the academic community to allow reproducibility of the results.
+The license, PII, and consent details of each dataset are in the respective papers.
+Due to the limited computational resources, the pre-training datasets are constrained to the large publicly available datasets used in~\cite{yang2022unicl,li2021grounded}.
+This setting is defined as the ``Academic Track'' in~\cite{li2022elevater}, which friendly to the academic community to allow reproducibility of the results.
 The number of visual concepts is identical to the number of categories for datasets with category names (\eg ImageNet and Object-365).
-For image-text data (bottom 3 rows) of the IC block, we use Spacy~\cite{spacy2} to extract the noun phrases.
+For image-text data (bottom 3 rows of the IC block), we use Spacy~\cite{spacy2} to extract the noun phrases.
 We also use a merged version of GCC-3M and GCC-12M denoted as GCC-15M.
-Given the pool of concepts, we then calculate the number of unique words and report it as the vocabulary size.
-For Concepts and Vocab Size, we report 2 numbers, representing the full set and for items whose frequency is larger than 5, respectively.
-The latter provides a sense of long-tailness.
-The statistics (\eg ratio of \#Instance / \#Concept) clearly illustrates the varied trade-off over different datasets: image diversity, semantic-richness and long-tailness.
+Given the pool of concepts, we calculate the number of unique words and report it as the vocabulary size.
+For Concepts and Vocab Size, we report 2 numbers: first for the full set, second for items with frequency larger than 5.
+The latter provides a sense of ``long-tailness''.
+The statistics (\eg ratio of \#Instance / \#Concept) illustrates the varied trade-off over different datasets: image diversity, semantic richness and long-tailness.
 For example, YFCC is the most long-tail dataset in IC, as it has low mean value and the largest standard derivation value in \#Instance / \#Concept.
 The {\em concept overlap} is computed as the percentage of concepts in a downstream dataset that are covered by the pre-training dataset.
 For 20-datasets and 13-datasets, the averaged overlap across individual datasets is reported.
-It measures the gap or difficulty in concept transfer between the pre-training and the downstream data.
+It measures the gap (or difficulty) in concept transfer between the pre-training and the downstream data.
+The dataset statistics are detailed in Section~\ref{sec:appendix_dataset_statistics} in Appendix.